The Iron Law of Markets: Momentum Persists

 Momentum works best when entire sectors rotate.
 Tech rallying?
 Find the strongest tech stock.
 Energy breaking out?
 Buy the leader.

-Strategy: Ride the sector wave, exit when rotation shifts.
+Strategy: Ride the sector wave, exit when rotation shifts (sector breadth drops below 50%).

 Entry Rules: Don't Chase—Let It Come to You